 Memory Cards and Airport Security Scanners

 The good news, though, is that it’s no longer something you have to worry about with digital camera memory cards.
 Some photographers like to put the memory cards in their pocket and take them through the personnel scanner on their person rather than trust the conveyor belt scanner.
 If that gives you peace of mind, by all means do it.
 But there’s no actual reason to do so.
 And with backscatter scanners becoming increasingly widespread, chances are that the best you’re going to accomplish with this strategy is slowing the security line down and annoying the security personnel when they have to ask you to remove the cards and go through the scanner again.

 Flash memory cards are remarkably resilient (and can sometimes survive a long swim in the ocean).
-There have been extensive tests done by multiple organizations and manufacturers that confirm that airport security scanners have no affect on memory cards.
+There have been extensive tests done by multiple organizations and manufacturers that confirm that airport security scanners do not affect memory cards.
 If you want to wade through the details, head over to the International Imaging Industry Association’s detailed reports (the International Imaging Industry Association has long since disbanded, but its reports live on (for now, at least) at the Internet Archive).

 And it makes perfect sense, if you think about it.
 You can imagine the uproar if airport scanners started wiping laptop hard drives, and the magnetic media in most of those is much more sensitive than the solid-state storage of a memory card.
 Same goes for smart phones–imagine if they all started getting wiped every time you went through airport security.

 So by all means, take extra precautions with your memory cards through airport security if you like, but after many, many scans I’ve never had the slightest hint that the scanner affects my memory cards or hard drives.
 And there’s science to back it up.

 So that’s one thing less to worry about when you’re flying!